Energy transfer and vortex structures: Visualizing the incompressible turbulent energy cascade: Time-dependent flows: energy transfer in interacting vortex tubes.

-As the most intense energy transfer over the time interval illustrated in Fig.~\ref{fig:3}a occurs between $P = 1$ and $Q=3$, panel c shows in blue (green) the regions of intense positive (negative) energy transfer from $P = 1$ to $Q=3$.
-As the flow develops, an alternating pattern of positive and negative transfer perpendicular to the interacting tubes can be seen.
-At the early time of the instability development, the transfer of energy tends to be negative between pairs of vortex tubes.
-This appears at first sight contradictory with the observations in Fig.~\ref{fig:2} (panel (c) at $t = 13.0$ and panel (d) at $t = 18.5$).
-We recall that the quantities $\mathcal{T}_{PQ}$ are scaled here by the instantaneous energy dissipation, which remains relatively weak up to $t = 1.33$.
-As a consequence, the exchange of energy is not particularly strong.
-The growth of energy in the band of wavenumbers $K = 3$ mostly comes from the instability.
-However, at later stages ($t = 1.50$), a positive energy transfer between the tubes (blue) begins to overwhelm the negative energy transfer (green).
-This observation can be interpreted as a sign that the two tubes begin to strongly interact, in a way which is reminiscent of that observed for the two tubes initially at $90^\circ$, see Fig.~\ref{fig:2}.
-It is interesting to note that the rate of strain filtered at the $K=3$ band, visualized in magenta in Fig.~\ref{fig:3}d, very closely follows the pattern of positive and negative energy transfer seen in Fig.~\ref{fig:3}c.
-In fact, at the early times shown ($t = 1.1$ and $t = 1.33$), the development of intense strain regions precedes the formation of intense tubes, clearly visible at $t = 1.50$.
+As the most intense energy transfer over the time interval illustrated in Fig.~\ref{fig:3}(a) occurs between $I_1$ and $I_3$, panel (c) shows a visualization of $\mathcal{T}_{1,3}$, with regions of intense positive (negative) energy transfer from $I_1$ to $I_3$ in blue (green).
+As the flow develops, an alternating pattern of regions of positive and negative energy transfer emerges perpendicular to the interacting tubes.
+The transfer of energy is predominantly negative (green) between pairs of interacting vortex tubes.
+Since the quantities $T_{K,Q}$ in Fig.~\ref{fig:3}(a) are scaled by the instantaneous energy dissipation, which remains relatively weak up to $t = 60.3$, this implies that the exchange of energy is not particularly large at this instant.
+Physically, the growth of energy in the band of wavenumbers $I_3$ mostly arises from this initial instability.
+At later stages ($t = 68.3$), however, a positive energy transfer between the tubes (blue regions in Fig.~\ref{fig:3}(c) overwhelms the negative energy transfer (green).
+This observation indicates a qualitative change in the interaction between the two tubes, from a regime governed by the growth of an instability, to a regime with strong nonlinear interactions and energy transfer.

+It is interesting to note that the rate of strain filtered in the $I_3$ band, and visualized in magenta in Fig.~\ref{fig:3}(d), closely follows the local amplification of positive and negative energy transfer seen in Fig.~\ref{fig:3}(c).
+In fact, at the early times shown ($t = 50.0$ and $t = 60.3$), the development of intense strain regions precedes the formation of intense tubes, clearly visible at $t = 68.3$.